MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

 ##  <a name="finish"></a> Finish the UI with a native look and feel across platforms

 Xamarin.Forms renders native UI controls for each platform so that your app automatically has a native look and feel.
-To see this more clearly, let's finish the UI with an input field for a zip code and then display the weather data that's returned from the service.
+You can see this native look and feel more clearly by finishing the UI to include an input field for a zip code and controls to display weather data.

 1. Replace the contents of **WeatherPage.xaml** with the code below.
 Elements that are named using the **x:Name** attribute as described earlier can be referenced from code.
-Xamarin.Forms also provides a number of [layout options](http://developer.xamarin.com/guides/xamarin-forms/controls/layouts/) (xamarin.com).
+Xamarin.Forms also provides a number of [layout options](/xamarin.com/xamarin-forms/controls/layouts.md).
 Here, WeatherPage is using [Grid](http://developer.xamarin.com/api/type/Xamarin.Forms.Grid/) (xamarin.com) and [StackLayout](http://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) (xamarin.com).

     ```xaml
     <?xml version="1.0" encoding="utf-8" ?>